Maximus905/testDocs/Home.md

 # **what is th2 for?**

-Users of th2, such as software development engineers in test (SDET) professionals whocan work equally and effectively as programmers, testers and data analysts - , will be able to execute sophisticated test algorithms, collect and process distributed test data (e.g. for MLmachine learning purposes), perform model-based testing, and analyse the behaviour of thesystems under test. th2 microservices design allows implementing a large variety of automated testing techniques and efficiently combining them to deal with very complex test cases and scenarios.
+Users of th2, such as software development engineers in test (SDET) professionals whocan work equally and effectively as programmers, testers and data analysts - , will be able to execute sophisticated test algorithms, collect and process distributed test data (e.g. for machine learning purposes), perform model-based testing, and analyse the behaviour of the systems under test.

+th2 microservices design allows implementing a large variety of automated testing techniques and efficiently combining them to deal with very complex test cases and scenarios.